Skip to content

 The Good

 Shopkeep caters to a bunch of different businesses, especially small businesses.
-They do a really great job of making sure that small businesses can get a great system, but don't have to spend every penny they have.
+They do a great job of ensuring that small businesses can get a great system but don't have to spend every penny they have.

-For restaurant owners, you can actually build items in the inventory management system so that you can track raw goods and create builds of different menu items, allowing for the owner to track and manage expenses more effectively.
+For restaurant owners, you can actually build items in the inventory management system to track raw goods and create builds of different menu items, allowing the owner to track and manage expenses more effectively.

-With specific customer tracking, the owner is able to understand who their best clientele are, and track purchases to make suggestions for next time.
+With specific customer tracking, the owner can understand who their best clientele are and track purchases to make suggestions for the future.

 This software integrates really well with QuickBooks, MailChimp, and even BigCommerce.